 For the remaining portion of the test time, treatment with positive airway pressure will be started and continued through the night of the test.
 Thus, the first half of the night is used to establish the diagnosis of obstructive sleep apnea while the second half is used to determine how much pressure will be needed to treat the apnea.

-The pressure test performed during the second half of the night is called a Positive Airway Pressure Sleep Study (PAP PSG), or more commonly a CPAP Titration.
-A CPAP titration study is performed to measure the effect of breathing air at a slightly higher pressure.
-During this stage of the test, the sleep technician monitors your measurements for obstructive apnea and gradually increases the amount of pressure required to control the obstructions.
+The pressure test performed during the second half of the night is called a Positive Airway Pressure titration or more commonly a PAP Titration.
+A PAP titration is performed to measure the effect of breathing air at a slightly higher pressure.
+During this stage of the test, the sleep technician monitors your measurements for obstructive apnea and gradually increases the amount of pressure to determine the pressure required to control the obstructions.

-A person with severe sleep disordered breathing problems might be able to be diagnosed and have treatment assessed in one night.
+A person with sleep disordered breathing problems might be able to be diagnosed and have treatment assessed in one night when a split night test is performed.
 However, realize that you may still have significant sleep apnea even though you did not have a split night study.

 Sometimes a scheduled split night test does not get split.
 This can occur when no apnea is observed, when the amount of apnea observed does not reach the level required to meet the criteria, or when there was not enough time left in the study to complete the titration.

 Page Thought –Positive airway pressure treatment is the first treatment considered for apnea because it is the safest most effective therapy for obstructive sleep apnea.